 Year in Employment Scheme

 Taking a year out to work during your degree course is a rewarding and worthwhile experience, both personally and professionally.
-It's an excellent way to develop skills, confidence and motivation, which will help you to perform at a higher level when you return to your studies for your final year, as well as when you complete your degree and enter the graduate labour market.
+It is an excellent way to develop skills, confidence, career focus and motivation, which will help you to perform at a higher level when you return to your studies for the final year, as well as when you complete your degree and enter the graduate labour market.

 At Aberystwyth University, two options for a year in employment are available:

-- For students who are not following an integrated degree programme, the Year in Employment Scheme (YES) is available.
-YES is administered by our team here in the Careers Service and has been running successfully at Aberystwyth University for over 40 years, enabling students from any subject discipline to undertake a year in employment between the second and third year of undergraduate study.
+- For students who are not following an integrated programme, so are registered on a 3-year degree course, the Year in Employment Scheme (YES) is available.
+YES is administered by our team here in the Careers Service and has been running successfully at Aberystwyth University for over 40 years, enabling students from a range of subject disciplines to undertake a year in employment between the second and third year of undergraduate study.

 What are the benefits of a Year in Employment?